light5551/docs-opmanual_autolab/book/opmanual_autolab/15_autobot_specifications/10_autolab_autobot_specs.md

-# Autobot set-up {#autobot-setup status=ready}
+# BUILD - Autobot set-up {#autobot-setup status=ready}

-Excerpt: Fantastic Autobots and how to build them : upgrade your Duckiebot to become an Autobot
+Excerpt: Fantastic Autobots and how to build them, upgrade your Duckiebot to become an Autobot

 <div class='requirements' markdown="1">